khnguyen88/GVSU-CIS641-Lakeshore-Misfits/docs/ux-ui-rules/UX-UI-Rules.md

 -   Semantic/utility colors outside color palette can be used to notify success, error, warning, disabled, etc.

-## Understanding Colors
+## Understanding Colors (DesignerUp)

--   Color is composed of Hue, Tint, Tone
+-   Color is composed of Hue, Tint, Tone, Shade, and Temperature

 -   Hue - Dominant color family of the specific color.
 White, Black, and Gray are never referred as a hue.

 -   Tint - Hue with only white added (or moving towards white).

-Lightens color but does not make brighter.
+    -   Lightens color but does not make brighter.

+    -   Tint ranges from original color to white.

 -   Tone - HUE WITH only gray added (or moving towards gray).